March S. Gallagher

-March currently serves on Congressman Antonio Delgado’s Small Business Advisory Committee and on the board of the Farm and Food Growth Fund.
+March has served on then-Congressman Antonio Delgado’s Small Business Advisory Committee and on the board of the Farm and Food Growth Fund.
 She has served previously on the Touro Medical College Community Advisory Board, the Ulster County Workforce Investment Board, the Mid-Hudson Regional Economic Development Council, the Hudson Valley Economic Development Corporation, the Hudson Valley Agribusiness Development Corporation, and the Hudson Valley Regional Council.
 She was a founding Board member of Esopus Creek Conservancy.

 March worked as Deputy Director of Planning/head of Economic Development for Ulster County from 2009-2013.
 After leaving county service, March worked as Chief Strategy Officer for Pattern for Progress where she wrote and presented regional studies on infrastructure and healthcare.
 Immediately before being elected County Comptroller she served as President and CEO of Community Foundations of the Hudson Valley, an $80+ million charitable fund.

 Meet the People of Your Comptroller's Office